cujojs/most/docs/api.md

 ## Combining higher-order streams

-A Higher-order stream is a "stream of streams".
-That is, it is a stream whose event values are themselves, streams.
+A Higher-order stream is a "stream of streams": a stream whose event values are themselves streams.
 Conceptually, you might think of a higher-order stream like an Array of Arrays: `[[1,2,3], [4,5,6], [4,5,6]]`.

 ### switch